 High-quality photos can be unreasonably heavy, and the web has no love for heavy images.
 If you’re uploading your work to a portfolio or a blog, huge photos can slow it down to a halt.
 An image compressor for Mac like Squash will prevent that from happening.
 It’s a super simple one-click app that squeezes all extra data out of your photos and makes them a lot lighter without loss of quality.

 What was built as a platform for quick mobile snapshots is now a whole gallery for photographers of all levels.
 Nevertheless, Instagram is still geared towards mobile photography, so if you shoot on a camera and edit on a Mac, you probably have a whole procedure just to post to Instagram.
-But that’s about to end: with Flume, you’ll easily upload your shots to Instagram from Mac.
-A sleek, well-designed app, Flume gives you access to most Insta features: posting, commenting, your feed, editing your profile, and even direct messaging.
-It doesn’t support Stories, which is a bummer, but it’s still a better option than juggling pics between your Mac and your phone.
+But that’s about to end: with Uplet, you’ll easily upload your shots to Instagram from Mac.
+This uncomplicated app gives you access to the most wanted Insta feature — bulk uploading photos and videos right from Mac’s desktop.
+You can also adjust image size appearance and add captions in Uplet before sharing your content.
+Smooth and easy.

 Hope these tools improve your day-to-day as a photographer!
 If there’s a great app we missed, hit us up on Facebook, and don’t forget to share the list with other photography fans.